jayantsharma6/rock-paper-scissor/README.md

 ### [1.
 Game Controller - for Response in Console](/src/main/java/com/example/demo/GameController_forConsoleResponse.java)

 This controller prints output at the console itself using Core Java concepts.
-Various methods are used to complete required tasks.
-Each round displays the current round number, players with their chosen option, and their winnings against every other player.
-In the 2nd table for each round, each row represents the respective index player.
-And the Players above the matrix represent each column of against matrix.
+Methods are developed in a way that allow abstraction and easy modifications in future, if required.
+For game, each round displays the current round number, players with their chosen option, and their winnings against every other player.
+In the 2nd table, each row represents the respective player.
 For example, for 4 players, 1st row represents 1st Player.
+Players above the matrix represent column headings of against[] matrix.
 Every table data corresponds to the column value specified above.

 ![](/images/console-output1.png)